Jash-Shah/Data-Map/README.md

 - [ ] Making website reponsive.
 - [ ] Making the data model & querying better.
 - [ ] Add 3d dispaly option for graph.
+- [ ] This concept can also be extended to *other media recommendation systems like books, music, games, etc*.
+- [ ] Giving users an ability to *make a wishlist* and then tailor the reccomedations further based on the movies in said wishlist.

 ## Project Setup
 #### File Structure